sannek/sketch/README.md

 ## Improvements

-Thinking beyond this hackathon, there are many things that could (should) probably be improved and expanded on:
+Thinking beyond this hackathon, there are many things that could (should) probably be improved and expanded on in no particular order!

 - [ ] Animation!
+- [ ] Use OpenGL instead?
 - [ ] Text
 - [ ] Math and Random helper modules
 - [ ] Random seeds and persisting those so screen/png are the same result
 - [ ] Interaction??
 - [ ] More graceful starting of the wx object when calling `Sketch.run/1`
 - [ ] Test coverage
-- [ ] Data validation for creating primitives
 - [ ] Friendly errors
 - [ ] Figure out why the `wx` window sometimes doesn't get the render message?